- 23 Nov 2022

 Note:

-The auto-blocking of threat actor option lets you configure if you would want to block a threat actor if its score has reached a critical level.
+Auto-blocking, as the name suggests, lets you block a user when its threat score has reached a critical level.
 Configuring auto-blocking is advantageous in the case of an ongoing attack on your API infrastructure.
-You can also choose to not take any action.
+You can also choose not to take any action.
 Auto-blocking is dependent on the critical score (configured from the Scoring tab) of the threat-actor.

 Critical, high, medium, and low category security events